-FISH DIVERSITY AND DISTRIBUTION IN RIVER WIWI IN KUMASI, GHANA

-CHAPTER ONE
+CHAPTER ONE (1)

 INTRODUCTION

-Background
+1.1 Background

 A river is a lotic water body that habours a large number of aquatic organisms including different species of fish and other organisms.
 The life of humans partly depend on the presence of aquatic organisms which are present in rivers.
 The conservation and preservation of organisms in the river can serve as a great source of protein.
 River ecosystem contributes to the diversity of fishes.
 A river is divided into three streams namely upstream, midstream and downstream.
 Upstream is a section of the river where the water is flowing from.
 Midstream is the section of the river in which water flows between upstream and downstream and downstream describes the river’s flow in the opposite direction of the upstream.